shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 It is the responsibility of the user to set an appropriate power level that will not overheat and damage the PA.

-In Hotspot mode, if PiStar (MMDVMHost) sends a power setting of 100% it, the assumption is that that PiStar has not been correctly configured for the OpenGD77 and this value is disregarded.
+In Hotspot mode, if PiStar (MMDVMHost) sends a power setting of 100%, the assumption is that that PiStar has not been correctly configured for the OpenGD77 and this value is disregarded.

 Instead the firmware will use the power setting specified by the user in the Utilities menu, which will default to 1W.